Zscaler (NASDAQ:ZS) Releases FY 2022 Earnings Guidance

-Zscaler (NASDAQ:ZS – Get Rating) last released its quarterly earnings data on Thursday, February 24th.
-The company reported $0.13 EPS for the quarter, topping the consensus estimate of $0.11 by $0.02.
-The company had revenue of $255.56 million for the quarter, compared to the consensus estimate of $241.87 million.
-Zscaler had a negative return on equity of 51.52% and a negative net margin of 38.47%.
-Zscaler’s quarterly revenue was up 62.7% on a year-over-year basis.
-During the same period last year, the business posted ($0.39) EPS.
-On average, equities research analysts anticipate that Zscaler will post -2.34 earnings per share for the current year.

-In other news, CFO Remo Canessa sold 4,730 shares of the business’s stock in a transaction that occurred on Thursday, December 16th.
-The stock was sold at an average price of $300.01, for a total transaction of $1,419,047.30.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Amit Sinha sold 20,000 shares of the business’s stock in a transaction that occurred on Tuesday, December 21st.
-The stock was sold at an average price of $308.94, for a total value of $6,178,800.00.
+In other news, CFO Remo Canessa sold 4,730 shares of the firm’s stock in a transaction on Thursday, December 16th.
+The shares were sold at an average price of $300.01, for a total transaction of $1,419,047.30.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, insider Amit Sinha sold 8,204 shares of the firm’s stock in a transaction on Thursday, December 16th.
+The shares were sold at an average price of $300.01, for a total transaction of $2,461,282.04.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 41,267 shares of company stock valued at $12,748,022.
-20.30% of the stock is owned by company insiders.
+Over the last three months, insiders sold 41,267 shares of company stock valued at $12,748,022.
+Insiders own 20.30% of the company’s stock.

-Institutional investors have recently modified their holdings of the company.
-California State Teachers Retirement System lifted its holdings in Zscaler by 3.4% in the fourth quarter.
-California State Teachers Retirement System now owns 143,267 shares of the company’s stock valued at $46,036,000 after acquiring an additional 4,731 shares during the last quarter.
-Advisors Asset Management Inc. raised its position in Zscaler by 17.1% in the fourth quarter.
-Advisors Asset Management Inc. now owns 8,311 shares of the company’s stock valued at $2,671,000 after purchasing an additional 1,214 shares during the period.
-Amalgamated Bank raised its position in Zscaler by 34.7% in the fourth quarter.
-Amalgamated Bank now owns 6,914 shares of the company’s stock valued at $2,222,000 after purchasing an additional 1,782 shares during the period.
-Metropolitan Life Insurance Co NY raised its position in Zscaler by 1.3% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 5,249 shares of the company’s stock valued at $1,687,000 after purchasing an additional 65 shares during the period.
-Finally, MML Investors Services LLC raised its position in Zscaler by 15.6% in the fourth quarter.
-MML Investors Services LLC now owns 3,859 shares of the company’s stock valued at $1,240,000 after purchasing an additional 522 shares during the period.
-Institutional investors and hedge funds own 43.41% of the company’s stock.
+Several institutional investors have recently bought and sold shares of ZS.
+EverSource Wealth Advisors LLC purchased a new position in Zscaler in the 4th quarter worth $80,000.
+Silvercrest Asset Management Group LLC purchased a new position in Zscaler in the 4th quarter worth $215,000.
+Cetera Investment Advisers purchased a new position in Zscaler in the 4th quarter worth $288,000.
+Allstate Corp raised its position in Zscaler by 11.9% in the 4th quarter.
+Allstate Corp now owns 1,014 shares of the company’s stock worth $326,000 after purchasing an additional 108 shares during the period.
+Finally, Qtron Investments LLC purchased a new position in Zscaler in the 4th quarter worth $354,000.
+Hedge funds and other institutional investors own 43.41% of the company’s stock.

 About Zscaler (Get Rating)